lunchbag/hugo-blog/content/posts/preparing-for-solopreneurship.md

 ![](/uploads/futuraretro1.png) <span class="caption">The first iteration of futuraretro</span>

 Fuelled by passion, I poured hours of effort every week into growing my site.
 I learned to incorporate the Gracenote API which would label each event with the specific genre of EDM.
 The Eventbrite and Ticketfly APIs helped automate adding new event details.
 I implemented a form where promoters could suggest upcoming shows.
-I started a Facebook page which grew to 1000+ followers.
+I started a Facebook page which grew to hundreds of followers.
 I sent out weekly emails via Mailchimp and made a few bucks every month with affiliate ads.

 Over the course of several months, word of mouth continued to spread and my site ultimately peaked at 1000 weekly active users.